• Skip to main content

 Sprinkles matter!
 If you are making classic, chocolate brigadeiro, I HIGHLY RECOMMEND picking up these Dutch chocolate sprinkles.

-The regular, waxy, brown sprinkles have zero flavor and are just not as good.
-Dutch chocolate sprinkles add a whole other layer of chocolate flavor making the best brigadeiro.
+Authentic Dutch chocolate sprinkles add a whole other layer of chocolate flavor making the best brigadeiro.

 Brigadeiro is done cooking when you drag the spatula through the middle of the pan and the sides do not move much at all.
 It should be fully thickened and should stick well to the spatula and be hard to shake it off.
 At the same time, it should also pull away from the sides of the pan.